jose-Abel/photo-app/README.md

 # Photo App Tracker

-A Photo App web application built following the guide in the Udemy course "The Complete Ruby on Rails Developer Course" created by Rob Percival.
+A Photo App web application built following the guide in the Udemy course "The Complete Ruby on Rails Developer Course" created by Rob Percival and Mashrur Hossain.

 ## Built With
 - HTML